-You can also watch all three vehicles crash test videos synchronized together comparing the performance of the Non OEM Glued Roof Repair, the Aftermarket Parts Vehicle, and the OEM Control Test Video.
+You can also watch all three vehicle crash test videos synchronized together comparing the performance of the Non-OEM Glued Roof Repair, the Aftermarket Parts Vehicle, and the OEM Control Test Video.

-Todd Tracy challenges any representative of the insurance industry face-to-face public debate to discuss the scientific findings of these crash test.
+Todd Tracy challenges any representative of the insurance industry face-to-face public debate to discuss the scientific findings of these crash tests.

-The next time an insurance company adjuster refuses to pay for Non OEM repairs, we urge consumers and the collision industry to insist upon them studying our crash test data and explaining the scientific basis for their denial.
+The next time an insurance company adjuster refuses to pay for Non-OEM repairs, we urge consumers and the collision industry to insist upon them studying our vehicle crash test data and explaining the scientific basis for their denial.

 in the wake of a Dallas County Jury’s $42 Million Dollar Damage verdict for an improperly repaired roof.
 The collision center’s manager testified that the company glued on the metal roof panel of a 2010 Honda Fit instead of applying 108 welds according to Honda’s OEM repair standards because that’s the only way State Farm Insurance would pay for the repair.